UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 🙌 **Practice**

 After recording a commit, the staging area should be empty and you will see that there are 0 staged files.
-You are now ready to push your changes to the remote repository on GitHub, which we will show you how to do in the next slide deck.
+You are now ready to push your changes to the remote repository on GitHub.

 ---